jdkang/plzcallstella/README.md

 This was written to provide data for linguistics students (i.e. [phonology](https://en.wikipedia.org/wiki/Phonology) exercises).

 This repackaging is intended for educational purposes.
 Credit goes completely to Steven H. Weinberger, George Maison University, and [others](http://accent.gmu.edu/about.php).

+P.S.
+The Speech Accent Archive is proof that you do not need 20MB of frontend javascript to make something truly valuble.